vmware/vmware-aria-operations-integration-sdk/doc/mp-init.md

 ### commands.cfg (file)
 This files contains a list of the commands the HTTP server can run, along with the path to the executable related to the command.
-By default, all commands are run by executing the adapter along with a parameter that defines a command.
+By default, all commands are run by executing the `adapter.py` file along with a parameter that defines a command.
-For example, when the HTTP server receives a request to run a test connection, it reads the commands.cfg key for `test` and runs the process defined by the key value.
+For example, when the HTTP server receives a request to run a test connection, it reads the commands.cfg key for `test` and runs the process defined by the key value, `/usr/local/bin/python app/adapter.py test`.

 ### eula.txt (file)
 This file defines the End User License Agreement (EULA); If no EULA was provided then `mp-init` generates a template EULA.